prayboy-tw/Mike-Bickle-Library/en/2023-Intimacy-with-God-focus/12handout.md

 E. God’s beauty includes how He thinks and feels, what He does, how He looks; His creation, redemption, leadership; and how He designed humans to act and interact.
 His beauty is seen:
 1. In sights, sounds, fragrances—colors, brilliance, music, melodies, harmonies, fragrances
-2. In knowledge—we are moved by advances in science, medicine, technology, architecture, etc.
+2. In knowledge — we are moved by advances in science, medicine, technology, architecture, etc.
-3. In noble virtues—life stories of courage, generosity, compassion—bios, novels, movies, etc.
+3. In noble virtues — life stories of courage, generosity, compassion—bios, novels, movies, etc.
-4. In human abilities—singers, musicians, athletes, writers, artists, composers, producers
+4. In human abilities — singers, musicians, athletes, writers, artists, composers, producers
-5. In society—when justice prevails and reconciliation occurs between races, nations, etc.
+5. In society — when justice prevails and reconciliation occurs between races, nations, etc.

 ## II.
 GOD’S BEAUTY SEEN IN CREATION